gcuddy/portfolio/src/content/notes/2018-11-07-dont-make-art-in-terms-of-risk.md

 ---
-title: "Don't make art in terms of 'taking risks'"
+title: Don't make art in terms of 'taking risks'
 slug: artrisk
+pubDate: '2018-11-07'
 ---

 > "You don’t come back from seeing Beyoncé saying, ‘I was kind of bored’.
 She always delivers. **Theatre loves to talk about its ‘right to fail’ and I sometimes think that can be used as an excuse for lack of rigour**.”